ZsuzsaMano/SlackApi/README.md

-## This is a script to invite big number of users to different slack channels based on 2 csv files (1: group names, 2: users + group names)
+## This is a script to invite big number of users to different slack channels based on 3 csv files (1: group names, 2: users + group names, 3 topics)

-it can be complished in 5 steps, what I will explain below. at each step you have to call from terminal <i>\$node \<file name\> </i>
+it can be complished in 6 steps, what I will explain below. at each step you have to call from terminal <i>\$node \<file name\> </i>

 <b>! before running scripts install packages with <i> npm install</i> ! </b>